-The ancient Saxons once used creeping charlie as part of their beer brewing process.
+The ancient Saxons once used the creeping stems and leaves with scalloped edges of creeping charlie as part of their beer brewing process.
 It was generally used to clarify the beverage and give it some flavor.
-This plant has also been used as substitute for rennet in the cheese making process.
-Various species of wild bees still feed upon ground ivy, making it useful in that regard.
+This plant has also been used as a substitute for rennet in the cheese-making process.
+Various species of wild bees still feed upon it, making it useful in that regard.

 In Traditional Medicine

-The plant can be used to concoct a vitamin-rich tea that’s no doubt helpful for a variety of ailments.
-Creeping charlie was once used to treat minor problems such eye inflammations, common colds, headaches, and ringing ears.
+The plant can be used to concoct a vitamin-rich tea that may be helpful for a variety of ailments.
+Creeping charlie was once used to treat minor problems such as eye inflammations, common colds, headaches, and ringing ears.
 Another historical function of this plant was to clean the internal parts of the body.
-Ground ivy was used in this manner to cure kidney problems, urinary tract infections, and indigestion.
+It was used in this manner to cure kidney problems, urinary tract infections, and indigestion.
 Lung and respiratory problems, such as bronchitis, have also been treated with creeping charlie in the past.
 However, you should never use any plant for medicinal purposes without first consulting an accredited physician or herbalist.

 As an Edible Green

-This easy-to-grow plant was traditionally eaten cooked and in salads, which is no doubt because it’s has a pleasantly spicy flavor.
+This easy-to-grow plant was traditionally eaten cooked and in salads, which is no doubt because it has a pleasantly spicy flavor.
 It’s additionally said to be full of antioxidants and vitamin C.

 Despite the fact that creeping charlie has been consumed for centuries, there still remains some scientific concern over its edibility.
 After all, the plant does contain the same harmful chemicals that are found in pennyroyal, which can damage the liver and induce abortions.
 However, these compounds are present in creeping charlie in much smaller amounts.
 No matter what its debatable effects are on human beings, the plant is clearly poisonous to cows and horses.
 It can even make house pets sick if they eat enough of it.